Create cluster

 Enter the scheduling information for the Hive job.

-Category Description Job type Hive job: Execute Hive tasks after cluster creation.
-Execution file Execution file type
+Category Description Job type Hive job: Execute Hive job after cluster creation Execution file Execution file type

-- File: Select an Object Storage bucket and register a Hive option file.
+- File: Select an option file from Object Storage

-- Wait on failure: Only terminate the cluster if the job succeeds.
+- Wait on failure: Only shut down the cluster if the job succeeds

-- Always wait: Do not terminate the cluster regardless of success or failure.
+- Always wait: Do not shut down the cluster regardless of job success or failure

-- Always terminate: Terminate the cluster on both success and failure.Save scheduling log file Choose whether to save scheduling log files.
+- Always shutdown: Shut down the cluster regardless of job success or failureScheduling log file storage Choose whether to save scheduling log files

-- Save to Object Storage: Save scheduling log files to the desired bucket.
+- Save to Object Storage: Save logs to a selected bucket

 Hive options

-Hive options refer to Hive configuration properties used during Hive job execution.
+Hive options refer to Hive configuration properties used when executing a Hive job.

-They can be written as follows.
-For detailed information about Hive configuration properties, refer to the official documentation.
+These can be written as follows, and further details about Hive configuration properties can be found in the official documentation.

 --hiveconf hive.tez.container.size=2048 --hiveconf hive.tez.java.opts=-Xmx1600m